-DRIVER/VEHICLE REGISTRATION: Complete only where applicable.
+DRIVER/VEHICLE REGISTRATION:Complete only where applicable.
 The purpose of this form is to provide information regarding drivers and vehicles used for ministry purposes.

 Parish/Entity Information

 Name City/Town

-Entity Telephone Number
+Entity Telephone Number -

 Driver Information

-Name:
+Name: ·

 Address:

-llomo tolonhono numbori Street, City/Tow vn, State, Zip
+Street, C City/Town, State, Zip

-Home telephone number:

-Driver's License number: I am
+Driver's License number: A VOLUNTEER

-Vehicle Vehicle to be used by volunteer in the course of ministry.
+Vehicle Vehicle to be used by volunteer in the course of mir nistry.

 Year Make Model

 Do you own this vehicle?
-Yes No
+No

-Automobile Insurance Company ,
+Automobile Insurance Company

 Policy number

 Policy expiration date

-Limits of liability (bodily injury) (Minimum \$100,000/\$ 300,000 Bl and \$25,000 Property Damage)
+Limits of liability (bodily injury) ${\text{(Minimum $100,$}}$ 000/\$300,000 Bl and \$25,000 Property Damage)

-eating capacity of 10 or more people including the I liability insurance (umbrella policy) of at least
+n with seating capacity of 10 or more people including the Iditional liability insurance (umbrella policy) of at least

-List and describe any serious ad cidents or moving violation ns in the past five (5) years.
+List and describe any serious accidents or moving v violations in the past five (5) years.
 If none, so state.

-sent in my vehicle.
-Further, I agree that all Insported only in appropriate and approved child
+I agree that I will not allow smoking when children a occupants will use their seat belts, and children will seats. are present in my vehicle.
+Further, I agree that all Il be transported only in appropriate and approved child

-seats.
 Volunteer Driver signature Date